zicna/hash-iteration/README.md

 }
 ```

-Open up `cruise_ship.rb` and you'll see the `passengers` hash, commented out.
+Open up `lib/cruise_ship.rb` and you'll see the `passengers` hash, commented
+out.
 (It's just there to remind you what the hash we are using looks like.)
-We have a
+We
-method `#select_winner` that will take in the passengers hash as an argument.
+have a method `#select_winner` that will take in the passengers hash as an
-Our job is to code the content of that method such that it returns the lucky
+argument.
+Our job is to code the content of that method such that it returns the
-winner.
+lucky winner.

 ### Our Method